-Knicks' Phil Jackson digs at Carmelo Anthony in tweet
+Knicks' Phil Jackson takes dig at Carmelo Anthony in tweet

-NEW YORK (AP) — New York Knicks president Phil Jackson has taken another dig at forward Carmelo Anthony.
+NEW YORK (AP) — New York Knicks President Phil Jackson has taken another dig at forward Carmelo Anthony.

 In a tweet, Jackson referred to a column by Bleacher Report writer Kevin Ding that suggested Jackson is frustrated because Anthony doesn’t have the same will to win as other stars.